singsingsing3/UNI_Transcribe/README.md

 3. Demonstration Video

 ## 1. Project Introduction
-This is a web service that assists students' learning by converting university lecture audio files into text and providing various services.
-We provide specialized services, especially to foreign students.
-We used the Whisper model provided by OpenAI.
-The tools used in this project include React, Next.js, TypeScript, Flask, Node.js, StyledComponents, OpenAI Whisper, and ChatGPT API.
+This is a web service that assists students' learning by converting university lecture audio files into text and providing various services. </br>
+We provide specialized services, especially to foreign students. </br>
+We used the Whisper model provided by OpenAI. </br>
+The tools used in this project include React, Next.js, TypeScript, Flask, Node.js, StyledComponents, OpenAI Whisper, and ChatGPT API.</br>

 ## 2. Function Introduction